Smoothieware/SmoothieV2/README.md

 # smoothie version 2 for STM32H745 (and STM32H743)
 Smoothie V2 using STM32 HAL and FreeRTOS.

+The preferred and supported development environment is Linux.

 Currently runs on the NUCLEO-H745ZI-Q board and Devebox 743 board

 Currently uses the following toolchain..